ammunk/hpc/README.md

 ```

 To use `wandb` requires a user login.
 Either do `wandb login`, where `wandb`
-will prompt for a username and password, or circumvent logging in by instead
+will prompt for a username and password, or set the `WANDB_API_KEY` environment
-setting the `WANDB_API_KEY` environment variable to the api key provided by
-weight and biases after you sign up.
+variable to the api key provided by weight and biases after you sign up.

 The scripts found here take the latter approach by searching for your api key in
 `~/wandb_credentials.txt`.
 As long as you copy your api key into
-`~/wandb_credentials.txt` on cedar and the PLAI cluster you can perform sweeps
-and your application can log experiment progress using `wandb`.
+`~/wandb_credentials.txt` your applications can log experiment progress using
+`wandb`.

 #### Sweeper jobs

 When you submit a `wandb` sweep array job, you only need to specify the sweep
 id.
-That is, first initiate the sweep (either locally or one of the cluster),
+That is, first initiate the sweep (either locally or on your favorite
+cluster),

 ``` bash
 wandb sweep sweeper.yml
 ```

 This will create a pending sweep on `wandb`'s servers.
 Then in
-`project_root/hpc_files` do
+`project root/hpc_files` do

 ``` bash
 bash job_submitter.sh --job_type sweep [other options]